 Purchase Value Threshold Purchasing Requirement Open Market Purchasing Requirement Pre-Qualified Suppliers Up to \$200 Direct Purchase from the open market with zero quotations required.
 This purchasing method is suitable where the purchase is in a known market or is very low risk and where the cost of seeking quotes would be unreasonable on a cost to benefit analysis basis.
 Purchase directly from: an existing panel of pre-qualified suppliers administered by the City; or a pre-qualified supplier on the WALGA Preferred Supply Program or State Government CUA with zero quotations required.
 Over \$200 and up to \$5,000 Seek two written quotations from the open market.
 Officers may use their general knowledge of the market, advertisements, in-store price comparisons, catalogues, supplier web sites and any other reasonable means to determine whether the purchase represents value for money.
 Where a written quote is not feasible a written note of the verbal quotation is to be recorded.
 Purchase directly from: an existing panel of pre-qualified suppliers administered by the City; or a pre-qualified supplier on the WALGA Preferred Supply Program or State Government CUA requiring one written quotation.
 Where a written quote is not feasible a written note of the verbal quotation is to be recorded.
 Over \$5,000 and up to \$20,000 Seek two written quotations from the open market.
 Officers may use their general knowledge of the market, advertisements, in-store price comparisons, catalogues, supplier web sites and any other reasonable means to determine whether the purchase represents value for money.
-Different suppliers should be used from time to time to test value for money for regular purchases.
-Purchase directly from: an existing panel of pre-qualified suppliers administered by the City; or a pre-qualified supplier on the WALGA Preferred Supply Program or State Government CUA requiring one written quotation.
-Officers should seek more than one direct quotation if they are not satisfied that their first choice of supplier would represent value for money.
-Over \$20,000 and up to \$50,000 Seek three written quotations from the open market including a brief outlining the specified requirement.
-Seek two written quotations including a brief outlining the specified requirement from either:
+Different suppliers should be used from time to time to test value for money for regular purchases. an existing panel of pre-qualifier suppliers administered by the City; or a pre-qualified supplier on the WALG/ Preferred Supply Program or State Government CUA requiring one written quotation.
+Officers should seek more than one direct protection of the seek more than one direct Over \$20,000 and up to \$50,000 Seek three written quotations from the open market including a brief outlining the specified requirement.

-CITY OF VINCENT POLICY MANUAL

-CORPORATE SERVICES - FINANCIAL SERVICES

-POLICY NO: 1.2.3
+CITY OF VINCENT POLICY MANUAL CORPORATE SERVICES - FINANCIAL SERVICES POLICY NO: 1.2.3 PURCHASING POLICY

-PURCHASING POLICY